 Camarillo, Calif., April 13, 2011 – The first California State University Undergraduate Research Leadership Conference will be hosted by California State University Channel Islands (CI) on Friday, April 15.
-This event is sponsored by the California State University, Office of the Chancellor.
+This event is sponsored by the California State University, Chancellor's office.
 More than 90 participants from 22 campuses will participate in the day’s event to share best practices that will further strengthen undergraduate research efforts within the CSU system.
 Nationally recognized speakers will share their extensive experience in organizing, promoting and supporting undergraduate research at their institutions and nationally.

 Engaging undergraduate students in research, scholarship and creative activities is an important teaching and learning platform.
 It helps students learn effectively and develop critical thinking and communication skills.
 Working with a faculty mentor shapes students’ aspirations for careers as well as graduate and professional degree programs.
 Faculty members at CSU campuses create a broad spectrum of opportunities for students to engage in hands-on research experiences within- and in partnerships with communities.